Dark-Alex-17/managarr/README.md

     port: 7878
     api_token: someApiToken1234567890
     ssl_cert_path: /path/to/radarr.crt # Required to enable SSL

+  - uri: http://htpc.local/radarr # Example of using the 'uri' key instead of 'host' and 'port'
+    api_token: someApiToken1234567890

 sonarr:
+  - host: 192.168.0.89
+    port: 8989
-  - uri: http://htpc.local/sonarr # Example of using the 'uri' key instead of 'host' and 'port'
+    api_token_file: /root/.config/sonarr_api_token # Example of loading the API token from a file instead of hardcoding it in the configuration file
-    api_token: someApiToken1234567890

   - name: Anime Sonarr # An example of a custom name for a secondary Sonarr instance
-    host: 192.168.0.89
+    host: 192.168.1.89
     port: 8989
     api_token: someApiToken1234567890
-readarr:
-  - host: 192.168.0.87
-    port: 8787
-    api_token_file: /root/.config/readarr_api_token # Example of loading the API token from a file instead of hardcoding it in the configuration file

 lidarr:
   - host: 192.168.0.86
     port: 8686